1. Meet the Norwegian people

 Unlike modern Norwegians, Vikings tended to only eat two meals per day.
 These were known as dagmal and nattmal, which meant a day meal and night meal.
 Both meals would share similarities since there was not a lot of variety of food throughout Norway due to the frigid winter temperatures and limited cultivating technology.

 There would also occasionally be Viking feasts that took place during the celebration of various holidays or major events like weddings and the end of successful raidings.
 If these feasts were hosted by a Viking family of moderate stature, then they would feature large amounts of typical food.
-However, if these feasts were hosted by a wealthy Viking family, then some rare and endemism foods, such as brunost (brown cheese) and alcohol would occasionally make an appearance.

 The Most Common Viking Foods